The tomb of Ramesses I (Men-Pehty-Ra) 19th Dynasty (around

 Apophis."
 The divinities themselves are not even represented.

 Notice that the representation of Apophis is located

 4) On the left, after the

-annexe, we find Atum standing in the same pose facing nine divinities
+Atum is standing in the same pose facing nine divinities

 holding a sceptre and the Ankh sign of life, the "Lords of Provisions." (view